Chat with us, powered by LiveChat

 What Is Hud and How Does It Work?

-what does HUD stand for in real estate?
+What does HUD stand for in real estate?
 HUD stands for the Department of Housing and Urban Development, a U.S. federal agency responsible for national policies and programs that address America's housing needs, improve and develop the nation's communities, and enforce fair housing laws.
 HUD oversees the FHA (Federal Housing Administration), which insures loans made by private lenders for home purchases and manages the sale of foreclosed properties through HUD auctions.

 In Puerto Rico, HUD auctions follow a similar process to those on the mainland.
 The federal government participates in selling properties that were previously financed with FHA loans and subsequently foreclosed.
 This article presents a detailed explanation of how HUD auctions work in Puerto Rico.